celery/ceps/draft/celery-5-high-level-architecture.rst

 Event messages are a new concept for Celery.
 They describe that a domain event occurred.
 Multiple tasks can be subscribed to an event.

-The API presented here is a draft to be determined by anohter CEP:
+The API presented here is a draft to be determined by another CEP:

 .. code-block:: pycon